-You can apply for the Paycheck Protection Program through any lender approved by the SBA.
+You can apply for the Paycheck Protection Program through any lender approved by the SBA beginning January 11.
 For many businesses, you’ll be able to work with your bank.
 For businesses whose banks are not processing PPP loans, you’ll need to find another lender.

 Remember, this is not official legal advice.
 If you have questions or concerns about the guidelines of the PPP, consult an attorney.